WINDY HILL CORRIDOR

 - As U.S. Highway 41/Cobb Parkway serves as a critical north/south connection for Cobb County, Windy Hill Road serves as its east and west counterpart connecting Smyrna and points west to Cumberland, Cobb’s central business district.
 These enhancements are just a portion of the $85 million in total improvements planned for Windy Hill Road from Smyrna to Cumberland.

-- Pedestrian enhancements for this corridor are set to include streetscapes with new sidewalks, LED pedestrian lighting, landscaping, and decorative mast arms.
+- Pedestrian enhancements for this corridor include streetscapes with new sidewalks, LED pedestrian lighting, landscaping, and decorative mast arms.

 - Vehicles accustomed to turning onto Interstate North Parkway at Pappasito’s Cantina, will instead turn onto Interstate North Parkway at the Spectrum Circle intersection.
 Similarly, vehicles traveling northbound on Interstate North Parkway trying to access Windy Hill Road will be diverted to the Spectrum Circle intersection.

-- A triple left turn onto Windy Hill Road will be constructed at Spectrum Circle to handle the additional capacity.
+- A triple left turn onto Windy Hill Road is constructed at Spectrum Circle to handle the additional capacity.

 DIVERGING DIAMOND INTERCHANGE